Important Information for F-1 Visa Students

 Click here to locate the Authorized Vacation Period Request Form.

-Once you have completed the form, please return it directly to Lissa Small or Dawn Edwards for approval.
+Once you have completed the form, please return it directly to the IEP Office for approval.

 Withdrawing from the IEP Center

-As an F-1 visa student, you are required to be enrolled in classes at all time except for official program breaks or during an authorized vacation period until you have completed Level 6 of the Intensive English Program.
-If you must discontinue your studies in the middle of the session, or if you must discontinue your studies before successfully completing Level 6, you must request an early withdrawal from the Intensive English Program.
+As an F-1 visa student, you are required to be enrolled in classes at all time except for official program breaks or during an authorized vacation period until you have completed the High Advanced level of the Intensive English Program.
+If you must discontinue your studies in the middle of the session, or if you must discontinue your studies before successfully completing the High Advanced level, you must request an early withdrawal from the Intensive English Program.

 To withdraw from the IEP, you must submit the following documents to the IEP Office: